Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Preliminary definitions

 The focus of this paper is TSOC, where the categories show a natural order, in such a way that a relation $\mathcal{C}_1\prec\mathcal{C}_2\prec\ldots\prec\mathcal{C}_Q$ is present in label space.
 This relation is also present in TSER problems, where the $\prec$ operator is directly $<$ because we are working with real numbers instead of categories.
 However, the difference between TSOC and TSER is that the distance between categories is not known.

-To provide a deeper understanding of this sort of problems, let us consider the example depicted in \Cref{fig:ordinal_time_series_example}.
+To provide a deeper understanding of this sort of problems, let us consider the example in \Cref{fig:ordinal_time_series_example}.
 In this case, the classification problem involves determining the age ranges using the outlines of the middle finger.
 The ranges exhibit a natural relationship and can be categorised into three levels: 0-6 years old, 7-12 years old, and 13-19 years old.

-TSOC problems involve two important characteristics: 1) misclassification costs are different depending on the error (an error confusing the classes 0-6 years old and 13-19 years old should be more penalised than one confusing the classes 0-6 years old and 7-12 years old); and 2) including the order information during learning should boost convergence.
+TSOC problems involve two important characteristics: 1) misclassification costs are different depending on the error (an error that confuses the 0-6 years old class with the 13-19 years old class should be penalised more heavily than one that confuses the 0-6 years old class with the 7-12 years old class); and 2) including the order information during learning should boost convergence.